iamlaurenbeard/iamlaurenbeard.github.io/README.md

   first_name: [Albert, A.]
 ```
 If the entry matches the last name and one form of the first names, it will be underlined.
-Keep meta-information about your co-authors in `_data/coauthors.yml` and Jekyll will insert links to their webpages automatically.
+Keep meta-information re your co-authors in `_data/coauthors.yml` and Jekyll will insert links to their webpages automatically.
 The coauthor data format in `_data/coauthors.yml` is as follows,
 ```
 "Adams":